 But if you’ve never done one, it can be downright intimidating to start.
 When we did our first, I was brand new to the paleo diet and had a mini (Alright, it was a major) breakdown on day 1.
 I texted my husband, “I think we’ve made a huge mistake.”
 I had no idea what to really eat, and, though I’d read the book, I was a bit lost in how to put all the information together.

-Over time, and round after round, it became clearer and clearer to me: the steps I followed to prepare for and take on a Whole30 became super optimized and streamlined for me.
+Over time, and round after round, it became clearer and clearer to me: the steps I followed to prep for and take on a Whole30 became super optimized and streamlined for me.
 I’ve been sharing this information with my Facebook Whole30 Support Group, and it’s helped hundreds, if not thousands, of other people take on the 30-day reset.

-So today I’m outlining the steps I take and recommend before starting to share just how to prepare for a Whole30.
+So today I’m outlining the steps I take and recommend before starting to share just how to prep for a Whole30.
 These are the steps that make the round more enjoyable to me, with fewer obstacles or blockers, preparing me mentally and letting me truly enjoy the process.

 Read the books.

-Nothing will prepare you for a Whole30 like reading the books.
+Nothing will prep you for a Whole30 like reading the books.
 You’ll understand why you’re doing this, what to expect, what can happen (Buh-bye headaches, allergies, anxiety, PCOS, endometriosis, acid reflux, and just about a million other things.
 Check out their full list of real life testimonials here.), why each food is allowed or not, and what to do when you’re done.
 I read The Whole30: The 30-Day Guide to Total Health and Food Freedom before my first round and highly recommend both that and It Starts With Food.

 Oh, and bonus?
 I use the cookbook portion almost daily for the recipes.
 Beautiful and delish!